Farmersville Municipal Court

 In Person: You may appear at the Farmersville Municipal Court Office during normal business hours, Monday through Friday 8 a.m. until 4:30 p.m. to pay your fine.

-Web Payment: You may pay your fine on our website with a Visa or Mastercard by clicking here.
+Web Payment: You may pay your fine on our website with a Visa or Mastercard. (click on link at bottom of page)

 By Mail: Enter your plea, sign and date a plea document, and mail it to the Municipal Court with a check or money order.
 Please see the Fine Schedule to determine the amount you should remit for payment.
 To avoid additional fees for late payment, it must be postmarked on or before the due date listed on your citation.